-According to Gartner, by year-end 2023, more than 50% of big enterprises will deploy at least 6 edge computing use cases installed for IoT, versus less than 1% in 2019.
+According to Gartner, by year-end 2023, more than 50% of big enterprises will deploy at least 6 edge computing Applications installed for IoT, versus less than 1% in 2019.

 In the past, many technical experts speculated that the Internet of Things (IoT) would be entirely driven on the cloud.
 Their hypothesis proved to be accurate for the consumer-connected IoT; however, to build and design enterprise-scale IoT solutions, one of the key basics is to achieve a balance between the use of cloud and edge computing.